Neonatal Abstinence Syndrome

 Transforming Care in the Opioid Epidemic

 We can collectively raise the standards of care for NAS to improve patient and family satisfaction, keep infants and families together in the care setting, and reduce length of stay and length of pharmacologic treatment.

 VON members improving care of infants and families affected by neonatal abstinence syndrome reduced hospital length of stay by two days, if scaled nationally, this reduction could result in $170 million annually.

 Teams also transformed how infants are evaluated and cared for, resulting in better breastfeeding rates, reduced pharmacologic treatment, and fewer prescriptions of medication upon infant discharge.

-The implementation package for statewide perinatal quality improvement groups and health systems is designed for the systematic rapid-cycle distribution of current evidence-based education and materials to the interdisciplinary workforce engaged in caring for substance-exposed infants and families.
+Universal training for neonatal abstinence syndrome (NAS) is designed for the systematic rapid-cycle distribution of current evidence-based education and materials to the interdisciplinary workforce engaged in caring for substance-exposed infants and families.

-Additionally, VON Day Audits show data reported at the center and group level to provide a useful gap analysis and benchmarks to inform improvement efforts and track progress throughout the improvement cycle.
+VON Day Audits, supported by VON data science experts, show data reported at the center and group level to provide a useful gap analysis and benchmarks to inform improvement efforts and track progress throughout the improvement cycle.